CartoDB/airship/packages/bridge/README.md

 );
 ```

-And then creating all the bindings necessary:
+And then creating all the necessary filters:

 ```
 bridge.histogram({